whoshere/drawit/drawit_readme.md

 In google chrome, full-screen mode is toggled by pressing `F11`.

+## Using drawit offline

+You can run drawit on your local computer by creating a new folder, say `drawit`,  adding the html file  `index.html`, the  javascript file
+`ashram_canvas_library_4.js`, and the folder `PS` which contains the photoshop brushes.

+If your browser cooperates, you shoud now be able to use drawit whenever you please by firing up the html!

-<h2>An issue with google chrome</h2>
+### An issue with google chrome

 Some web browsers, notably google chrome --- but apparently not firefox or safari, --- object to the canvas's get-image-data method with the terse message in the console:

 > unable to get image data from canvas because the canvas has
 > been tainted by cross-origin data.

+If the console is not open, chrome will just give a silent messeage: no photoshop brush will work.

  See  <a href="http://stackoverflow.com/questions/9972049/cross-origin-data-in-html5-canvas">this</a> stackoverflow discussion for more details.
 A workaround for the problem is to host canvas apps from a web-server.
 This is relevant to drawit because its photoshop paint brushes (but not its harmony paint brushes) need to access the brushes' image data.

-It should be noted that github hosts  drawit via github pags.
-Hence users  will not experience any _tainted canvas_ messages, which may occur if they try to use drawit directly on  google chrome, without a mediating web-server.
+It should be noted that users who run drawit via github pages should not experience any problems even with google chrome.

+Since i like google chrome and also like using drawit offline, my solution has been to  added a lightweight local server, `QuickPhp` by Zach Saw, to my windows computer.
+It works fine.